-At SMU, directed: Trouble in Tahiti; Peer Gynt; The Children’s Hour; Twelfth Night; Anything Goes; and The Three Cuckolds.
+At SMU, directed: we, the invisibles, Broadway Anthems, You're a Good Man Charlie Brown, The 25th Annual Putnam County Spelling Bee, Trouble in Tahiti; Peer Gynt; The Children’s Hour; Twelfth Night; Anything Goes; and The Three Cuckolds.
 Designed movement and dance and/or fight choreography for dozens of Meadows Theatre and Opera productions.

-Professionally in Dallas: directed A Midsummer Night’s Dream at the Shakespeare Festival of Dallas and created or coached movement, dance and/or fight choreography for 15 productions at Shakespeare Festival of Dallas as well as multiple additional movement credits at The Dallas Theater Center; the Undermain Theatre; Theatre Three; WaterTower Theatre; Contemporary Theatre of Dallas and more.
+Professionally in Dallas: directed A Midsummer Night’s Dream at the Shakespeare Festival of Dallas and she created or coached movement, dance, clowning and/or fight choreography for 20 productions at Shakespeare Festival of Dallas as well as multiple additional movement credits at The Dallas Theater Center; the Undermain Theatre; Theatre Three; WaterTower Theatre; Contemporary Theatre of Dallas and more.

 B.F.A. and M.F.A. professional actor training: Lecoq-based movement classes including placement, acrobatics, neutral and character mask, masks of the Commedia Dell' Arte, European clown as well as historical movement styles and dances (Renaissance and Restoration), dance of the 20th century and stage combat.

 Masters of Liberal Studies program: “An Introduction to Graduate Liberal Studies, Regarding Life: Experiencing Theatre as a window into the Human Experience”, “Special Topics in Humanities: Community Development and Innovation through the Arts”, “On Being Funny: Physical Comedy and Beyond. ”